ericholscher/django-testing-docs/basic_doctests.rst

 You are importing the doc test module and then adding it to the ``__test__`` dictionary.
-You have to do this because of the way that python handles looking for doc tests.
+You have to do this because of the way that Python handles looking for doc tests.
 It looks for a ``__test__`` dictionary inside of your module, and if that exists it looks through it, executing all docstrings as doctests.
 For more information look at the `Python docs`_.